How can I help?

 Since post-transplant medications like immunosuppressants can impact micronutrient absorption, regular blood tests and personalised supplementation guided by a transplant specialist are essential for maintaining long-term liver health and overall well-being.

-Most patients can resume a normal balanced diet within 2-4 weeks, but avoid junk food, alcohol, and excess sugar.
-Have healthy diet.
+Most patients can resume a normal, balanced diet within 2-4 weeks, but avoid junk food, alcohol, and excess sugar.
+Have a healthy diet.

 Yes, but choose hygienic places.
 Avoid raw salads and street food.